Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

   Target Scaling policy: Target value = 50 .
   Add notification, tags if you wish.

-#
+#### 21. Test the ASG

-14. You can test the Autoscaling Group by deleting the app-instance and waiting for some time.
+You can test the Autoscaling Group by deleting the app-instance and waiting for some time.
 The ASG will launch an instance using the launch configuration.
 Please note that the number of instances that will be launched equals "Desired" and will never go below "Min" or above "Max"

 You can go further and test the ASG via running a Stress job [ Lookup how to do it using Stress package on linux].